CDNetworks-Object-Storage/wcs-java-sdk/Readme.md

     public static void main(String[] args) {
         Config.AK = "your-ak";
         Config.SK = "your-sk";
+        /**
+         * You can get your uploadDomain and MgrDomain from the console
+         * under Security Management -> Domain Query.
+Remember to add the "http://" prefix.
+         */
         Config.MGR_URL = "your MgrDomain";
         String bucketName = "your-bucket";
         try {